vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 - select disk options
     - OS disk type, standard HDD, standard SSD and premium SSD (premium is suggested)
         - larger disk sizes gives more IOPS and throughput
-    - encrpytion at rest is DEFAULT, Azure manages by default, you can use __Azure data vault__ to use your encryption key
+    - encryption at rest is DEFAULT, Azure manages by default, you can use __Azure data vault__ to use your encryption key
     - you can attach additional Disks/LUNs you customize as the main disk
 - select networking options
     - create a virtual network with a new subnet and public IOPS
-    - slect NIC security group
+    - select NIC security group
-    - allo public inbound ports (same as before)
+    - allow public inbound ports (same as before)
     - create a new (network) load balancer or use an existing
 - select management (logging) options
-    - boot, OS guest diagonostics on / off
+    - boot, OS guest diagnostics on / off
     - configure time when the VM shuts down, sends email notification if needed
     - enable VM backup
 - select advanced options (startup init logic)